ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 F
 We could (o no)

-Dm
-Ooo
-G
-We didn’t fit in to stand out
-Em
-But I guess
-F
-We Should (o yes)

-Chorus <c am F G>
+## Chorus <c am F G>

 ( C )
 Ooo well taryy through the night
-And it will be alright
+And we will be alright
-( A )
+( Am )
-O these moments won't last forever
-One day we'll grow old
+but these moments won't last forever and One day we'll grow old
 But tonight we are
 Oooo
 You thought you knew what I was gonna say
-Its Just a little game for the games that like to play I'm just some silly boy
+Its Just a little game that i like to play
+I'm just some silly boy
 Whose here to bring you joy

 O
 So rise up with me now
-Stand and thank the host
+Stand and grab a toast

-Hug someone you love
+hug someone you love
-And give thanks to the most
+and leave it on the coast

+## VERSE 2 (Dm G Em F)

+Running right through this town
+Like a banshee
+Now the lights know the sound
+So dimly

+Dangling some legs off the back porch
+Cold wind hits the air for a quick torch

+Oooo
+We didn't set sail to get lost but i guess we could

+oooo
+we didn't die young to die wrong but i hope we would

+Irish exit on deck
+Can you blame me?

+## BRIDGE 2

+## CHORUS 2

+## VERSE 3

+counting years like ants
+wanting the first chance
+to know your name

+buzzing round this crowd
+around this loud
+playing the wrong game

+oooo
+i didnt come through
+to sell out
+but if you want
+i could

+i didnt go broke to make jokes but the jester in me would

+because ooo

+WE TARRY THROUGH THE NIGHT

+yearning for first place
+as i seek disgrace

+no no
+this boy will go before - we think he will would i do it differently

+## Chorus Infinity

+## Ender

 Dm
 Staring at the sun